thammo4/uvatradier/README.md

 ## Usage

 This section provides example functionality of the existing codebase.
+Additional sample code demonstrating usage can be found in the `/examples/` directory.

 ### Account Management